The June 2023 Educator summit is Now open!

 Vocabulary Discussions

-Having whole-group discussions also solidifies the learning of new vocabulary because students are participating in their own learning.
+Having whole-group discussions also solidifies the learning of new vocabulary words because students are participating in their own learning.
 Students turn and talk to their partners to help strengthen their oral language.
 You can add new words to sentence strips as well.

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.